-- Describe ways to include others in a range of activities to support them and to help them feel they belong. - Identify and describe emotional responses to a range of situations. - Explore and practise daily habits that promote health and wellbeing. - Develop and practise personal and social skills and strategies to promote their own and others' health, safety and wellbeing.
-These skills include making decisions, sharing, expressing needs and feelings appropriately, respecting others and taking action. - Identify personal, social, cultural and environmental factors that influence their own health and wellbeing. - Develop a positive sense of identity. - Develop an ability to adjust to life events and transitions.
+- Develop and practise personal and social skills and strategies to promote their own health, safety and wellbeing and the health, safety and wellbeing of others.
+These skills include making decisions, sharing, expressing needs and feelings appropriately, respecting others and taking action. - Identify personal, social, cultural and environmental factors that influence their own health and wellbeing. - Explore how family, peers and the media can influence how they feel about themselves, about drug use and road safety behaviour. - Understand that emotional responses can vary in depth and strength. - Understand that emotional responses are influenced by the way in which we interact with different people. - Describe how to react appropriately in a range of familiar and unfamiliar situations.

-- Predict problems, make decisions and take action. - Identify personal beliefs and strengths that contribute to a strong sense of self and recognise their own strengths and achievements and those of others. - Recognise differences in individuals and groups and explore how these differences can be celebrated and respected. - Reflect on, and respond to, their emotions in ways that positively take into account their own feelings and those of others. - Propose and apply strategies they can use to keep themselves healthy, safe and active in a range of relevant situations.
+- Reflect on, and respond to, their emotions in ways that positively take into account their own feelings and those of others. - Propose and apply strategies that can be used to manage their emotions and keep themselves healthy, safe and active in a range of relevant situations. - Predict problems, make decisions and take action in a range of drug-related and road-related situations. - Identify personal beliefs and strengths that contribute to a strong sense of self and recognise their own strengths and achievements, and those of others. - Recognise differences in individuals and groups and explore how these differences can be celebrated and respected.